Valentin9003/BookCatalog/README.md

 # Blog
-Simple Book Blog with Microservices Architecture
+Book Blog with Microservices Architecture, Angular Frontend and Docker